 Similarly, if you’re a 3PL company, your network might include several warehouses for countless clients.
 Losing track of items or falling behind is not an option.
 Without the right systems in place, a mere spike in business can overwhelm the most experienced 3PLs.

-A web based multi-warehouse management system must also provide accurate data on your best selling items within specific channels and across all of your channels combined.
+A web based multi-warehouse 3PL software must also provide accurate data on your best selling items within specific channels and across all of your channels combined.
 These insights allow you to develop effective strategies for allocating goods to certain warehouses.

 Assign Orders to the Right Warehouse

 In addition, your cloud based 3PL software should streamline the flow of orders from your sales channels to your order pickers.
 It should include integration for popular channels like Amazon FBA, Shopify, and Oberlo.
 Plus, a great system allows automatic order routing, so customer orders are instantly sent to the best warehouse for each job.